kdgorze/Group-7/01-13_01-19/readme.md

 - **Node.js** with **Express.js** to handle routing and API endpoints.

 ### Database
-- **MySQL** for structured data storage and query management.
+- **Postgres SQL** for structured data storage and query management.

-## 📂 Repository Structure
-- `frontend/` - Contains the HTML, CSS, and JavaScript files.
-- `backend/` - Contains the Node.js and Express.js server code.
-- `database/` - SQL scripts and schema definitions for the MySQL database.

 ## 🎯 Goals
 Our aim is to create a web app that allows users to: